Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 EmojiChef

-Verify the vectors yourself using Node if preferred:
+Verify the known test vectors with Node if preferred:

 cd courses/engagement-platform-labs/labs/lab07-first-worker/worker